shopyo/shopyo/docs/contrib.rst

         $ git push --set-upstream fork your-branch-name

 -   `Create a pull request`_.
-You should see the PR link in the terminal after you succesfully push your commits.
+You should see the PR link in the terminal after you successfully push your commits.
 Link to the issue being addressed with ``fixes #123`` in the pull request.
 See `example PR`_.
-To create

 .. _committing as you go: https://dont-be-afraid-to-commit.readthedocs.io/en/latest/git/commandlinegit.html#commit-your-changes
 .. _Create a pull request: https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request